Boone travels to meet perennial power Greeneville

 VOLUNTEER (0-0) AT SULLIVAN CENTRAL (1-0)

-The Cougars carry a big load of momentum into this game after the Week 1 whipping of Sullivan North.
+The Cougars carry momentum into this game after the Week 1 whipping of Sullivan North.

 It will be especially challenging for the Falcons’ defense to open the season against Central quarterback Will Nottingham, who has 276 yards of total offense already under his belt — and in-game timing with his receivers.